apache/couchdb-nano/README.md

 });
 ```

-## views and design functions
+## Views and design functions

 ### db.view(designname, viewname, [params], [callback])

-calls a view of the specified design with optional query string additions
-`params`. if you're looking to filter the view results by key(s) pass an array of keys, e.g
+Calls a view of the specified `designname` with optional query string `params`.
+If you're looking to filter the view results by key(s) pass an array of keys, e.g
 `{ keys: ['key1', 'key2', 'key_n'] }`, as `params`.

 ``` js